 Office Corridor.
 The properties bordering Uxbridge Road W5 from 18 to 58 (north side), and 49 to113 (south side).
 Also known as the ‘Business Quarter’ , and sometimes the ‘Office Boulevard’.

-Primary shopping area

 Public Transport Accessibility (or Access) Level (PTAL).
 The generally used measure of connectivity to the public transport network in London.
 The PTAL value combines information about how close public transport services are to a site and how frequent these services are.
 The highest level of connectivity has a PTAL of 6b and the lowest has a PTAL of 0.

 Retail frontages.
 These are defined as ‘primary’ or ‘secondary’ according to the established type of shops already present.
 Primary frontages are likely to include a high proportion of retail uses which may include food, drinks, clothing and household goods.
 Secondary frontages provide greater opportunities for a diversity of uses such as restaurants, cinemas and businesses.
 (Planning Portal.)